UWC2-APIDOC/to-do-service-auto/docs/tutorials/add-a-new-task.md

         ```

 1. In the Postman app, choose **Send** to make the request.
 1. Watch for the response body, which should look something like this.
-Note that the names will be the same as you used in your **Request body** and the response should include the new user's `id`.
+    Note that the names are the same as you used in your **Request body** and
+    the response should include the new user's `id`.

     ```js
     {